breatheco-de/knowledge-base/content/mentoring-sessions.md

 ![Mentoring Sessions](../images/mentoring.sessions.png)

-2. When you click on the blue button that says **Schedule mentoring session**, you'll see two options on the screen.
+2. When you click on the blue button that says **Schedule mentoring session**, you'll see different options on the screen.
 Just click on the one that says **GeekPal 1-1 Coding Mentorship**.

 ![Coding Mentorship](../images/coding.mentorship.png)